 How Many Stocks Should You Have in a Diversified Portfolio?

-In stock funds — large collections of stocks managed by professionals and invested in by individuals and institutions (e.g. mutual funds, ETFs, target date funds) — the average number of stocks can vary widely, from a few dozen to a few thousand different companies.
+In stock funds — large collections of stocks managed by professionals like mutual funds, exchanged-traded funds (ETFs) and target date funds — the average number of stocks can vary widely, from a few dozen to a few thousand different companies.

-In considering diversification across assets, it also makes sense to consider individual risk thresholds.
+In considering diversification across asset classes, it makes sense to consider individual risk thresholds.
 One example is a typical investment approach used for retirement: A portfolio might be more heavily tilted towards stock when the individual is younger and can wait for those investments to grow, transitioning toward fixed-income instruments over time, as the individual’s risk tolerance goes down and they get closer to drawing on that money for retirement.